ceph/ceph/doc/man/8/ceph-volume.rst

 Optional arguments:

+.. option:: -h, --help

-* [-h, --help]          show the help message and exit
+   show the help message and exit

+.. option:: --journal JOURNAL

-* [--journal JOURNAL]   A logical group name, path to a logical volume, or path to a device
+   logical group name, path to a logical volume, or path to a device

+.. option:: --bluestore

-* [--bluestore]         Use the bluestore objectstore (default)
+   Use the bluestore objectstore (default)

+.. option:: --block.wal

-* [--block.wal]         Path to a bluestore block.wal logical volume or partition
+   Path to a bluestore block.wal logical volume or partition

+.. option:: --block.db

-* [--block.db]          Path to a bluestore block.db logical volume or partition
+   Path to a bluestore block.db logical volume or partition

+.. option:: --filestore

-* [--filestore]         Use the filestore objectstore
+   Use the filestore objectstore

+.. option:: --dmcrypt

-* [--dmcrypt]           Enable encryption for the underlying OSD devices
+   Enable encryption for the underlying OSD devices

+.. option:: --osd-id OSD_ID

-* [--osd-id OSD_ID]     Reuse an existing OSD id
+   Reuse an existing OSD id

+.. option:: --osd-fsid OSD_FSID

-* [--osd-fsid OSD_FSID] Reuse an existing OSD fsid
+   Reuse an existing OSD fsid

+.. option:: --crush-device-class

-* [--crush-device-class] Define a CRUSH device class to assign the OSD to
+   Define a CRUSH device class to assign the OSD to

 Required arguments:

+.. option:: --data

-* --data                A logical group name or a path to a logical volume
+   A logical group name or a path to a logical volume

 For encrypting an OSD, the ``--dmcrypt`` flag must be added when preparing (also supported in the ``create`` sub-command).

-**create**
+create
+^^^^^^

 Wraps the two-step process to provision a new osd (calling ``prepare`` first and then ``activate``) into a single one.
 The reason to prefer ``prepare`` and then ``activate`` is to gradually introduce new OSDs into a cluster, and